Frequently Asked Questions

 -

-The programme starts at the end of January, and lasts until the end of April.
+The programme starts on February 2nd, and lasts until March 27th.
 It takes place in Cambridge, UK.

 -